open-telemetry/opentelemetry-specification/specification/trace/api.md

 Linked `Span`s can be from the same or a different trace.
 See [Links description](../overview.md#links-between-spans).

-There is no ability to add new `Link` after Span creation.
+`Link`s cannot be added after Span creation.

 A `Link` is defined by the following properties: